Skip to main content

 discord_get_membership_screening

-Retrieve the membership screening form for a Discord server to view rules and questions new members must complete before joining.
+Retrieve the membership screening form from a Discord server to view rules new members must accept.
+Returns the form as JSON, including its version.

 Instructions